SeitaBV/timetomodel/Readme.md

 Time series forecasting is a modern data science & engineering challenge.

-We noticed that these two worlds, data science and engineering of time series forecasting, are not very compatible and often, work from the data scientist has to be re-implemented by engineers.
+We noticed that these two worlds, data science and engineering of time series forecasting, are not very compatible.
+Often, work from the data scientist has to be re-implemented by engineers to be used in production.

-`timetomodel` was made to change that.
-It describes the data treatment of a model, and also automates common data treatment tasks like building train and test data.
+`timetomodel` was created to change that.
+It describes the data treatment of a model, and also automates common data treatment tasks like building data for training and testing.

 As a *data scientist*, experiment with a model in your notebook.
 Load data from static files (e.g. CSV) and try out lags, regressors and so on.
 Compare plots and mean square errors of the models you developed.